Voith: Reconstruction and internationalization

 Between 1962 and 1966, the company acquired stakes in the Indian company Utkal Machinery and in Talleres de Tolosa in Spain, took over the tooling and paper machine manufacturer Dörries, and established sales offices in UK and France.
 In 1966, Voith delivered the widest newsprint paper machine in the world to a customer in Sweden.
 This was followed by an order from the US for two of the world's largest Pelton (impulse-type) turbines with a capacity of 226,000 HP.
 Equally powerful were the four Francis turbines that Voith supplied to Estreito in Brazil.

 In the 1970s, Voith developed the Zentrimatic clutch and the Voith retarder for buses and trucks.
 In 1974, Voith established a company in Appleton, Wisconsin and in the same year acquired a majority stake in Morden Machines in Portland, Oregon.
 Two years later, Voith founded its first subsidiary in Japan.
 After the death of Hanns Voith, Hugo Rupf became chairman of the management board in 1971, and from 1973, he led the company as Chairman of the Supervisory.

-Acquisitions and Joint-Ventures
+Acquisitions and joint ventures

 Voith entered the paper machine clothing market with its acquisition of Appleton Mills in 1983.
 In addition, in 1986 Voith took over the hydro operations of U.S. market leader Allis-Chalmers in York, Pennsylvania.
 Within just a few years, the number of employees in the USA rose from just under 200 to over 1,300.
 In 1985, Voith opened a production facility in Hyderabad, India.

 In the early 1990s, different views among the family led to the splitting of the company's assets.
 The Hermann Voith side of the family withdrew, receiving a large proportion of the financial investments and the machine tool part of the business, The heirs of Hanns Voith retained the core business in paper machines, clothing, drive technology, turbines and maritime technology.
 This splitting of assets eliminated the debilitating stalemate in the Shareholders' Committee.